Gokul-GMenon/VLib-Vector-Database-for-College-Library/README.md

 - Search for books using very basic and descriptive questions rather than specifically including certain keywords like author name, topic name etc.
 - Obtain AI generated answers for queries based on content from available top results reducing one step especially if youre in a lookout for quick answers
 - Will take you to the exact page of the book/material that discusses the content requested in the query.
+- LRU based semantic caching has been enabled for getting quicker results.
+It caches the most common search queries (eg: most beginner users search the same topics in the library) and loads it in when a queery of high semantic similarity is typed in.

 ## Requirements:
 ```